SVS AllianceBernstein Sustainable Global Equity Fund

 Encourage carbon / greenhouse gas reduction (AFM company wide)

-Find fund management companies that are working with the companies they invest in to encourage reductions in carbon dioxide and other greenhouse gas emissions.
+Find fund / asset management companies that are working with the companies they invest in to encourage reductions in carbon dioxide and other greenhouse gas emissions.
 Transparency

 Publish responsible ownership / stewardship report (AFM company wide)